FURK4NGG/Server-Setup/README.md

 >"v=DKIM1; k=rsa; p=MIIBIjANBgkqh..."
 >)

->Replace only the value of the existing mail._domainkey TXT record in Cloudflare with the new p= key(MIIBIjANBgkqh...)
+>Replace only the value of the existing mail._domainkey TXT record in Cloudflare with the new p= MIIBIjANBgkqh...

 >The value must be on a single line.
 >Do not include the following: